 Published: 20 July 2020

-In episode two of this podcast series, we speak to Lon Appleby about the human experience and its significance on education.
+In episode two of this podcast series, we speak to Lon Appleby, a general education professor at Durham College (Canada) and founder of The Global Class, about the human experience and its significance on education.
 Lon shares his personal approach to educating students, something that is firmly anchored in his philosophy of the human experience.
 We discuss the importance of understanding learning, innovation and progress through this lens.
 One of the many outcomes from Lon’s approach is that it allows us to bring our own life experiences and realities into the classroom.

 Published: 20 June 2020

-In this episode, we discuss the current state of affairs in education, how COVID-19 will impact it, the problems with universities competing with each other, whether or not degrees will become obsolete in the future, and so much more.
+In this episode, we discuss the current state of affairs in education with Eddy vsn Hemelrijck, CEO of MAROR NV, Lecturer at Karel de Grote University of Applied Sciences and Arts, and Co-founder of Emagine Life.
+We talk about how COVID-19 will impact education, the problems with universities competing with each other, whether or not degrees will become obsolete in the future, and so much more.

 Published: 20 April 2020